web-dave/webdave.de/src/assets/posts/angular-elements.md

 Since Angular Version 6 was released, there is a new cool features available: `Angular-Elements`.

-## What is an Angular-Elements?
+## What are Angular-Elements?

-It's the possibility to use Angular Components standalone.
+It's the possibility to produce standalone Angular Components.

 #### But:

     What I mostly see is that people use this feature to ship complete features (modules) within it.
     Which is very cool!

-From a architecture perspective this means, we finally can build microfrontends.
+From an architecture perspective this means, we can finally build micro frontends.
 Something you may know from the Backend.
 There you call this pattern Microservices.

 Here I want to show you how to build and use them.

 ### What is a Angular-Element?

-It's a wrapper to convert a Angular Component into a customElement.
+It's a wrapper to convert an Angular Component into a customElement.

 Custom elements are part of something you might know as WebComponent.
 WebComponents are HTML tags you can define.

 I don't want to go into WebComponents here, but let me show you some interesting facts about them.

-WebComponents are a ambrella arround three technics:
+WebComponents are an umbrella combining three techniques:

 - Template `<template></template>`
 - Shadow DOM `<#shadow-root></shadow-root>`